Lowering the scale of Pati-Salam breaking through seesaw mixing: Conclusion

 \section{Conclusion}

 We have studied the implications of introducing additional fermionic states to the usual Pati-Salam fermion multiplets.
 In particular we have focused on multiplets of relatively low dimensionality which contain partner states to the charged-leptons and/or down-quarks.
 The implications of mixing effects induced by these states were extensively studied, particularly with a focus on the feasibility of lowering the scale of PS breaking.
-We identified four multiplets that allow for the possibility of a suppression in the PS limits.
+We identified four multiplets in principle that allow for the possibility of a suppression in the PS limits where at most two extra fermion multiplets per generation are added.
 Of the four, the inclusion of an $SU(2)_{L/R}$ bi-doublet alone can lead to a valid mass spectrum for all SM particles and a significant reduction in the PS limits.
-The decuplet, while viable, requires the addition of extra singlet states (at a minimum) for neutrino mass and is more significantly constrained due to the existence of a colour-sextet fermion and will generally lead to larger PS limits.
+The decuplet, requires the addition of extra singlet states (at a minimum) for neutrino mass, the inclusion of a scalar that induces a Georgi-Jarlskog like texture (such as $\Phi$) and is only able to reduce the limits on $m_X$ for some choices of $K_{L/R}^{de}$ and for a tuning between mass parameters.
 The remaining two multiplets, the $SU(2)_L$ and $SU(2)_R$ triplets, require both a modification of the scalar sector for a viable charged-lepton mass spectrum as well as additional fermionic states for a viable neutrino mass spectrum.
 A common feature of all scenarios was the existence of scalars $\rchi_L$ and $\rchi_R$ in order to generate a viable down-quark and charged-lepton mass spectrum.
 Therefore three $SU(2)_L$ Higgs doublets are predicted.

 The most attractive models, the $SU(2)_{L/R}$ bidoublet or triplets, contain only additional leptonic states, inducing both $e-E$ mixing as well as mixing within the neutrino sector.
 While both these models have already appeared in the literature, we have extended these analyses by rigorously studying the requirements for viable mass spectra of the down-quarks, charged-leptons and neutrinos as well as the implications for the PS breaking scale limits.
 We identify an attractive connection between the smallness of neutrino mass and the helicity suppression of the limits on $m_X$ which, particularly in the case of the bi-doublet, necessarily has a chiral-like coupling of $X_\mu$ to the SM fermions.